 In 1973, Music Folk was founded by Bill and Janet Boyer who, along with their children had been performing folk music in the St Louis area for many years.
 The Boyers drew upon their family history and knowledge of folk music, to create a store that would serve as a center of folk music and arts for the St. Louis region.
 The shop fostered the same kind of relaxed, friendly atmosphere that the Boyers brought to their live performances at local festivals.
 Their reputation as musicians was soon rivaled by the one they established as the owners’ of the region’s most unique music store.
-In 1991, Janet Boyer retired and the ownership of the store passed on to Andy Ploof who had been working here in the store for fifteen years.
-Andy and his brother, Don, now own and operate Music Folk, holding to the same ideas and traditions that the Boyers established years before.
+In 1991, Janet Boyer retired and the ownership of the store passed on to Andy Ploof who had been working here in the store since 1976.
+Andy and his brother, Don, now own and operate Music Folk, keeping to the same ideas and traditions that the Boyers established years before.

 The scope of the store has expanded greatly in recent years.
 Still devoted to being the region’s principle retailer of folk and other acoustic instruments, Music Folk offers a wide assortment of instruments including high quality ones from brands like Martin Guitars, Eastman Guitars, Deering and Enoch Banjos among others, as well as a huge selection of pre-owned and vintage instruments.
 In short, Music Folk seeks a balance of preserving our past, while keeping up with rapid changes in instrument development, and anticipating the future trends and needs of musicians.